[Note: Any changes from the copy handed out

 Ø On the Web: Chapter 2, Attorney General’s Public Information Act Manual.

-Ø On the Web: “It’s Your Right to Know”
+Ø On the Web: “Why Public Records Are Important to the Public,” pp. 29-31, in “It’s Your Right to Know”

 Required reading for next class: